Skip to content

 TINA4_CACHE_URL=redis://localhost:6379

-Your code does not change.
-The cache_get, cache_set, and ResponseCache middleware all work identically.
-Only the storage backend changes.
+Your code does not change. cache_get, cache_set, and the ResponseCache middleware all work the same way -- only the storage changes.
+If your credentials are not in the URL, set them separately:

 TINA4_CACHE_BACKEND=file